arbitraryexecution/forta-uma-suite/README.md

   - Type is always set to "suspicious"
   - Metadata field contains to and from addresses

+- AE-UMA-ADMIN-EVENT
+  - Fired on any event in admin-events.json
+  - Severity is set to value in admin-events.json
+  - Type is set to value in admin-events.json
+  - Metadata field contains Contract Name, Contract Address and Event Name

 ## Test Data

 To run all the tests for this agent, use the following command: `npm run test`